grammyjs/website/site/docs/plugins/commands.md

 });
 ```

-You will learn how to implement restricted command access, like the above but not just for displayed commands, in the next section.
+**Be aware** that `SetMyCommands` only affects the commands displayed in the user's commands menu, and not the actual access to them.
+You will learn how to implement restricted command access in the next section.

 ## Scoped Commands